Embodied Visual Navigation with Automatic Curriculum Learning in Real Environments: Conclusions

 \section{Conclusions}

-We introduce NavACL and present two variants (NavACL-GOID) and (NavACL-Adaptive) for task generation in navigation.
-Both methods significantly improve upon uniform sampling (the current standard approach) as well as GoalGAN in sparse-reward settings.
-Combining NavACL with frozen feature networks and collision-free policies produces agents capable of zero-shot semantic navigation in both simulation and the real world.
+We introduce NavACL and present two variants, NavACL-GOID and NavACL-Adaptive, for navigation task generation.
+Both methods significantly improve upon uniform sampling (the current standard) as well as GoalGAN in sparse-reward settings.
+Combining NavACL with frozen feature networks and collision-free policies produces agents capable of target-agnostic semantic navigation in simulation and the real world.